RadiusNetworks/flybuy-documentation/doc/api/v1/sites.md

 This returns a paginated response of all sites that the owner of the API key has access to.
 This can span multiple projects and sites.

 Use the `pages.next` URL provided in the response body for the next page of results.

+Premises coordinates are in [lng, lat] order.

+Overlay coordinates are provided as an object with keys "north", "south", "east", and "west" boundary values.

 ### <span id="get-a-list-of-all-sites-parameters">Parameters</span>